-Etrade offers its cients over 8,000 mutual funds, of which 1,300 are no-load and don't have transaction fee.
+Etrade offers its clients over 8,000 mutual funds, of which 1,300 are no-load and don't have transaction fee.
 Mutual funds that carry a transaction fee are $19.99.

 TD Ameritrade has access to more than 11,000 mutual funds, of which nearly 2,000 carry no transaction fee and no load.
 Transaction fee funds carry a very pricey $49.99 charge.

-Overall, the two brokers are pretty even in this category, too.
+Overall, TD Ameritrade and Etrade are pretty even in this category, too.

 Research and Education

 Etrade offers an array of educational resources for its clients, consisting of on-demand videos, articles, and in-person seminars.
-Various topics are covered, such as fixed-income, options, and IRA’s.
+Various topics are covered, such as fixed-income, options, beginner investing, and IRA’s.